|LabVIEW 2015 Help|

 If a dependency is part of a project library, LabVIEW includes the entire project library under Dependencies.

 You cannot create new items under Dependencies.
 You cannot drag items from other places in the Project Explorer window to Dependencies.

-Items that a VI calls dynamically do not appear under Dependencies.
-You must add these items manually under a target to manage them in a project.
+When you open a project, the items that a VI calls dynamically do not appear under Dependencies.
+When you run the callers, the dynamically loaded items appear in the Items in Memory folder under Dependencies.
+You can add these items manually under a target to manage them in a project.